 Health Evolution: Have you seen an impact from Texas reopening yet or what are you anticipating that impact to be?

 Holland: We have not seen a spike in volume or positive test results recently since the Governor opened the economy.
 Phase 1 was a limited opening and most people remained highly cautious.
 For phase 2 openings people are more comfortable being in public.
-Recognizing the almost 10-day lag in symptoms and hospitalizations, its almost too early to see the potential increase in hospitalizations.
+Recognizing the almost 10-day lag in symptoms and hospitalizations, it’s almost too early to see the potential increase in hospitalizations.
 I believe most people comfortable returning to normal will predominately be the healthier population, which would not likely require hospitalizations.
 I continue to caution the vulnerable and elderly for the foreseeable future.